wmde/wikidata-wikibase-architecture/systems/Repository/01-Introduction.md

 ### Basic Usage

+1) A wikibase operator sets up a Wikibase Repository as part of a MediaWiki installation.
-- A user interacts with data entities via UIs and APIs, retrieving or changing them.
+2) Editors interact with data entities via UIs and APIs, creating, reading, updating or deleting them.
+3) Wikibase Repository exposes changes to the data to MediaWiki features enabling monitoring of changes.
+4) The whole currated data set and be dumped and analysed by other users, such as data re-users.

 ## Quality Goals